Skip to main content

 • output and debug evidence reachable through the normal run APIs

 The Flow status is derived on read from the scoped primitives.
 It is not persisted on the Flow record.
-A historical root run can remain interrupted for audit while the Flow projection still reaches a useful terminal state from scoped child work.
-A failed scoped run or task makes the Flow fail closed instead of reporting success from a root answer alone.
+Failed, cancelled, or interrupted scoped runs make the Flow fail closed instead of reporting success from a root answer alone.
+Phase states are also derived on read.
+Each manifest phase can require evidence, and missing required evidence blocks a terminal success until an operator appends resolving evidence.

 Why this is not a workflow engine